literatecomputing/transcribe-with-whisper/README.md

 Well, that's what makes the second line of the command below work.

 You'll need to open a terminal and paste this in.
-On a Mac you can type "command-space" and then "termin" for it to suggest the terminal program.
+On a Mac you can type "command-space" and then "terminal".

 #### Web User Interface